phosxd/Ity/README.md

 **Version:** 0.0.1

-Ity is a light-weight interpreted programming language built with C++.
+Ity is a work-in-progress, light-weight interpreted programming language built with C++.

 </div>